Kaan-1/FLSim/README.md

 ### Running an Experiment

 Before running the experiment, you should go into the config.py file in the root directory, and modify the variables according to your needs.
-The explanation of the possible values for the `exp_type` variable is given below, since it is not clear from the get go.
+The explanation of the possible values for the `exp_type` variable is given below, since they are not clear from the get go.

 To run an experiment, run `managers/run_all_exp.py` from the root directory.
-This will run all simulations with all possible CS algo + dataset pretune combinations (so 4*6=24 experiments) in parallel, and repeat this multiple times to get averaged results.
+This will run all simulations with all possible CS algo + dataset pretune combinations (so 4*7=28 experiments) in parallel, and repeat this multiple times with different seeds to get averaged results.
 The results from the experiment will be saved under `plot/outputs/` directory.

 ### Pretuned Datasets